Things to Do in Bago in August

 Best Activities in August

-Early Morning Pagoda Tours
+Early Morning Pagoda Circuit Walking

-Traditional Market and Food Walking Tours
+Covered Market and Street Food Exploration

 August Events & Festivals

-Waso Full Moon Festival
+Waso Full Moon Festival (Dhamma Day)